marumilk/marumilk/README.md

 - 🔭 I’m relentlessly working with **[Xplor](https://www.ourxplor.com/)** to make education great!
 - 📄 Get to know about my experiences [here](http://bit.ly/3T4tA7L).

+## What is Marumilk Studios?
+**Marumilk** is the union of `Maru` and `Milk`:

+`Maru` (丸) means 'circle' in Japanese.
+It can be depicted as「〇」in written Japanese carrying the connotation of 'correct', or is used to express something not known or to speak generically.

+Because of the roundness of「〇」reminding me of the boba/pearls in `milk`-tea, I've combined `Maru` and `Milk` to form the brand **Marumilk Studios** to be the umbrella brand for all my coding, gaming, artsy content! (づ ◕‿◕ )づ

 ## Medium Activity